Use the Field extractions page

 - If the field extraction uses one or more transforms, you can update the transform or transforms involved (put them in a comma-separated list if there is more than one.)
 The transforms can then be created or updated via the Field transforms page.

 wel-col-kv.
-To find out more about how these transforms are set up, navigate to Settings > Fields > Field Transformations or go straight to
+To find out how these transforms are set up, go to Settings > Fields > Field Transformations or use

-Note: Uses transform field extractions must include at least one valid
+Note: Transform field extractions must include at least one valid

 transforms.conf field extraction stanza name.